Wafflespeanut/wafflespeanut.github.io/_posts/2018-12-31-swift-experience-report.markdown

 ## Types

-All types in Swift can be *extended* - including the ones in Foundation.
+All types (and protocols) in Swift can be *extended* - regardless of whether they're from a foreign package, like Foundation.
 For example, we could extend strings with an alphanumeric check like so:

 ```swift
 import Foundation